hynky1999/CmonCrawl/Description.md

 As we wish to build a distributed application, we cannot use in memory lists, because we can run multiple aggregators, thus data storage needs to be shared.
 For this task we will use RedisDB.
 It's in-memory key-value database.
 RedisDB was chosen because we need fast R/W(this is achieved by storing data in-memory) and we don't need complex data structures, thus key-value storage is fine.
-It also provides persistency with it's memory snapshots.
+It also provides semi-persistency with it's memory snapshots.
 Another DB which was considered was Memcached.
-However it doesn't provide presitency and keys can be only 256B longer, which could be an issue.
+However it doesn't provide persistency and keys can be only 256B longer, which could be an issue.

 ## Processor

 The processor pipeline can be seen in overview image.
+Since pipelines don't interfere with each other we can run multiple pipelines at the same time in one Processor using async programming.
+This is very important because a lot of time will be spend waiting for Downloader to download date.

 We will describe its components now

 ### Downloader

-This module will receive link to an WARC file and its offset and will download it and pass it to Router.
+This module will receive link to an WARC file and offset in WARC and will download WARC segment containing date for specified link.
+It will parse important info from HTTP headers and pass the info alongside with received HTML file.

 #### What is WARC file ?

-In brief it is basically a data format for storing web crawls.
+In brief it is a data format for storing web crawls.
 For each url it contains HTTP response+request and content retrieved.
-Little bit more detailed info about [WARC](https://archive-it.org/blog/post/the-stack-warc-file/).
+More detailed info about [WARC](https://archive-it.org/blog/post/the-stack-warc-file/).

 ### Router

-Router will lookup registred Extractors and choose an Extractor based on regex match in url.
+Router will lookup registered Extractors and choose an Extractor based on regex match in url received from Downloader.
-Similiar idea to how [Django](https://www.djangoproject.com/) routes requests to views.
+Similar idea to how [Django](https://www.djangoproject.com/) routes requests to views.

-1000 souborů v jednom adresáři.

 ### Extractor

+Extractor receives parsed information from WARC file along with HTML file content.
+It's goal is to extract information as described in _Short Description_.
+Since every domain stores information differently there will be needed one extractor per domain.
+Extractors will be defined as python files and will be registered to Router for forwarding.
+Each extractor file will contain a class which is derived from Extractor based class and thus appropriate method(parse method) will exist on such a class.

-## How to Parse HTML file ?
+#### HTML parsing ?

-We can of course do this manually, but I don't see any benefit in doing so.
+HTML parsing can be done manually using regex without any deeper knowledge of html structure.
+However this approach will lead to not well maintainable code and as second problem it is hard to extract more complex structures using just regex.
+Therefore html parser will be used to perceive html structure.
-Thus we are left with two libraries for parsing HTML files.
+In python there are two leading libraries for parsing HTML files.

 1. [BeautifulSoup4](https://www.crummy.com/software/BeautifulSoup/bs4/doc)
 2. [selectolax](https://selectolax.readthedocs.io/en/latest/lexbor.html)

 From quick skimming through documentation, there is no significant difference.
-Both are capable parsing html document and then return nodes based on css selectors or path.
+Both are capable of parsing html documents and querying based on css selectors.
 I haven't found any reliable benchmark of these only few articles [1](https://medium.com/@ArtMyftiu/web-data-extraction-in-its-multitudes-using-python-b5849b92931c) , [2](https://rushter.com/blog/python-fast-html-parser/).
 Also people of HackerNews confirmed this bias so it must be true :)

+### Outstreamer

+This implement logic for saving retrieved data on local disc.

+## MiddleWare

+Aggregator and Processor needs to be connected.
+We will implement this connection using message queue.
+Message queue is chosen because we ideally want to delivery one message from Aggregator to exactly one Processor.
+The problem here is that while theoretically possible in practice it's not possible to implement exactly one delivery with reasonable throughput.
+This is due to the fact that network is unreliable and receiving nodes can go offline at any time without acknowledging the completion of message.
+Therefore the at most one strategy is chosen, because few dropped articles don't make any difference and at least one is not the best solution because we would have to add another layer after the pipeline to remove duplicates.
+There are many protocols implements wanted properties.
+Namely Reddis Streams, ActiveMQ, RabbitMQ and many others.
+The problem with Reddis streams is that it doesn't allow for strong persistent unlike ActiveMQ.
+Both ActiveMQ and RabbitMQ are feasible for task.
+At the end ActiveMQ was chosen.

-## Concurrency
+## Misc

+### Threading vs Async

 It is clear that program will be IO-bound.
+Most of the time will be spent waiting for data to download from external server.
+This means that parallelization is not good approach for such task and it yields good results if the task is CPU bound.
+Therefore the decision is between asyncio and threading.
-Thus we will decide between asyncio and threading.
-Since we will be spawning a lot of requests the fastest and best approach seems to be asyncio, because threading will use a lot of resources to orchestr threads.
+Since a lot of requests will be spawned at the same time the fastest and best approach seems to be asyncio, because threading will use a lot of resources for thread orchestration and we don't need features that threading would bring us.

-## Cluster distribution

-I plan to organize program to two parts.
-One will be responsible for getting urls to query from CC index and second for actual data retrieve.
-Thus we can retrieve urls for given domain and then divide them into N buckets and distribute each bucket to a node in cluster.
-This can be done simply by hashing url.
-Deployment using Docker could be considered.

-## Error recovery and resuming

 ### Why CommonCrawl and not vanilla crawling ?